Entity class operations using the Organization service

-When you work with Common Data Service data using the organization service you will use the Entity class with the late-bound style or with generated entity classes using the early-bound style.
+When you work with Microsoft Dataverse data using the organization service you will use the Entity class with the late-bound style or with generated entity classes using the early-bound style.
 The generated entity classes inherit from the Entity class, so understanding the Entity class is important for either style.

 This topic will describe some of the most frequently used properties and methods of the Entity class.

-When you instantiate a new Entity instance using the late-bound style you must provide a valid string value to specify what type of entity it is.
+When you instantiate a new Entity class instance using the late-bound style you must provide a valid string value to specify what entity type it is.
 The

 When using the early-bound style, this value is set by the constructor of the generated class.
 For example: